aronsky/esphome-components/components/ble_adv_controller/README.md

   - platform: ble_adv_controller
     # ble_adv_controller_id: the ID of your controller
     ble_adv_controller_id: my_controller
-    # name: the name as it will appear in 1A
+    # name: the name as it will appear in Home Assistant
     name: First Light
     # min_brightness: % minimum brightness supported by the light before it shuts done
     # just setup this value to 0, then test your lamp by decreasing the brightness percent by percent.